The life of Cleopatra Selene is a story so unlikely that magic sometimes seems like the only explanation.

 But that isn’t why I chose to include magical realism in my book.
 I included my heroine’s ability to commune with her goddess through bloody hieroglyphs and some dominion over the wind, because I wanted my novels to be allegorical.
 I wanted to say something about the faith that sustained this young woman through her parents’ suicides and the murder of her siblings.
 I also wanted to tap into a more authentic portrayal of the ancients, for whom magic was a real, every day phenomenon.

-I had similar reasons for including a rape scene in Song of the Nile.
+I had similar reasons for including rape in Song of the Nile.

 I could say that I did it for historical authenticity, as if there were no choice on my part and I was merely tyrannized by the facts, but that would be disingenuous.
 Some have argued that editorial choices need not be dictated by history and I mostly agree with that statement.
 For example, it’s rare to encounter an unappealing hero or heroine even though it’s historically authentic to portray our characters as having bad teeth, bad breath, and horrible hygiene.
 (Okay, maybe not the latter in the case of the Romans, but you get the point.)

 In short, even though history does constrain and dictate, authors still make choices about what to include so as to cater to an audience’s desires.
 But I would also argue that in a book where historical hygiene is an important metaphor, or illustrative of some greater point, it would be criminal to leave it out.
 It just so happens that not much in the artistic world hinges upon whether or not a character has bad breath.

 By contrast, the constant threat of sexual violence under which historical women lived–almost entirely without recourse–is not only relevant to understanding their world, but also to understanding our own.